alosadagrande/openshift-telco/prestaging-telco-prototype-ztp/README.md

 ...
 ```

 At this point we need to remove the first device of the virtual machine.
-Note that the partition and artifacts are stored in the second device, that nos is becoming the first and only one :).
+Note that the partition and artifacts are stored in the second device, that makes the second device becoming the first and the only one.
 For instance, you can use virt-manager and just remove the first device.

 ## Create the ignition overrides

+These are the configurations that needs to be applied to the Assisted Service which includes the different systemd units that will mount the pre-staged partition and extract the content into the local container storage folder.

+> :warning: The files that need to be applied are the ones ending with patch.
+It contains the override Assisted Service ignition parameter:

 ```
 $ cd ignition-files